Avoid the red flags from which conflict arises:

 Free initial consultation

 Please book your initial consultation at the appointment calendar.
 The purpose of this first meeting is to present the basics of your case, see if I can help you, and discuss the terms of working together.
 This is not a time for legal services.
 While I can occasionally answer all of a client’s questions in half an hour, this meeting is primarily to determine whether we want to form a business relationship.
 All discussions are confidential by default, and I don’t sign NDA’s.

 Only your VERY FIRST consultation is free.
 After that, please be clear that all correspondence with me, whether it be a reserved consultation, a phone call, or email, is billed by the 1/4 hour.

 Ballpark figures for most common projects

 - The average complete utility patent application will cost you $4,000 – 6,000.
 This includes legal fees, illustrations, and USPTO filing fees.
 Please note that this is the average range.
 Some patents cost more, especially those in high tech or crowded fields.

 - A design patent costs about half as much as a utility patent.

-- A simple trademark application will cost you $500 – 1,000 including filing fees.
+- A simple trademark application will cost you $500 – 1,000.
+This includes a consultation to determine the best mark and goods / services, name clearance search, image search, trademark strength opinion, and filing, including fees.
 More involved applications can be twice as high.

 - Your total lifetime cost will be about twice the cost of your initial application, spread out over a year to a decade.